Access to Quality Educational Resources

 On the complaint, identify the problem, the course/grade level, name of textbook or instructional material, teacher’s full name, and any other important details.

-• A class is not assigned a permanent teacher by the end of the first 4 weeks of the class
+- A class is not assigned a permanent teacher by the end of the first FOUR weeks of the class

-• A class is taught only by substitute teachers
+- A class is taught only by one or more substitute teachers;

-• Or a class with one or more English Learners is assigned to a teacher who lacks the proper authorization to teach English Learners.
+- A class with one or more English Learners is assigned to a teacher who lacks the proper authorization to teach English Learners

 1. Get the complaint form